rubberhead/unnamed_ba_thesis/scratch/consistency-coherence.md

 A scope-consistency protocol is one where each sharing is associated with a scope -- only loads and stores within the scope's participants is guaranteed to respect the memory model.

-Many newer systems don't even expose writable data movement (e.g., Grappa) -- to write, you have to move compute towards data.
+Many newer systems don't even expose writable data-to-compute (e.g., Grappa) -- to write, you have to move compute towards data.
 Reading is no-problem though.

 [7]'s case for acquire-invalidate holds only for MRSW (I think?).